Skip to main content

 Both fixture types must be installed in code-compliant niches with intact conduit seals to prevent water ingress into the electrical system — a failure mode documented in CPSC pool safety records as a source of electric shock drowning (ESD) incidents (U.S. Consumer Product Safety Commission).

-If existing conduit shows evidence of water infiltration, cracking, or deteriorated seals at the junction box, spot fixture replacement is not a compliant repair path.
+When a full rewire is indicated If existing conduit shows evidence of water infiltration, cracking, or deteriorated seals at the junction box, spot fixture replacement is not a compliant repair path.
 Full conduit replacement is required, and the permit scope expands accordingly.
 Contractors encountering this condition are obligated under Florida Building Code to disclose the finding and update the permit scope before proceeding.

 Pool lighting work that extends into adjacent service categories — such as pool plumbing services for niche resizing or pool tile repair for niche surround restoration — requires coordinated scheduling and potentially expanded permit coverage.